csantosbh/Lauen/docs/source/editor.rst

    call its destroy() method and remove it from the gameObjects array.

    :param id: The game object instance id.

+.. function:: removeScriptFromGameObjects(scriptFlyweight)

+   Remove script component from all game objects in the current scene.
+Internally, component comparison is made by checking if their paths are equal.
+TODO implement this for all scenes!
+VERY IMPORTANT!

+   :param scriptFlyweight: The flyweight of the component being removed from all game objects.

+.. function:: updateScriptsFromFlyweight(scriptFlyweight)

+   Iterates over all game objects in the current scene, updating their instances of the script component specified by ``scripyFlyweight``, when they possess it.
+Updating means that fields that are no longer present are removed from the game object's component, and new fields are added.

+   :param scriptFlyweight: The flyweight of the component being updated.
+TODO implement this for all scenes!
+VERY IMPORTANT!

 .. function:: addComponentToSelectedGameObject(component)